wwt/testing-time-java/README.md

 }
 ```

 Let's take a quick look at the `isBirthday(Person person)` method.
-In JSR-310 there is a [MonthDay](https://docs.oracle.com/javase/8/docs/api/java/time/MonthDay.html) class that represents
+In `java.time` there is a [MonthDay](https://docs.oracle.com/javase/8/docs/api/java/time/MonthDay.html) class that represents
 a month day combo. `MonthDay` has a `now(...)` factory method that takes a clock to provide the current month and day.
 We use injected clock, so the time set by our `MutableClock` in our test configuration gets used.